hpcleuven/VscDocumentation/source/data/transfer/winscp.rst

    .. figure:: winscp/winscp_config-new-red.png

    #.
 Fill in the hostname of the VSC login node of your home
       institution.
-You can find this information in the :ref:`overview of available hardware on this site <hardware>`.
+You can find this information in the :ref:`tier1 hardware` and :ref:`tier2 hardware` sections

    #.
-Fill in your VSC username.
+Fill in your VSC username

    #.
-Double check that the port number is 22.
+Double check that the port number is 22

 #.
 If you are not using pageant to manage your ssh keys, you have to point
    WinSCP to the private key file (in PuTTY .ppk format) that should be used.